bkrxiii/Welcome/README.md

 # Welcome to my GitHub

-I discovered code during the first lockdown in the UK and absolutly love it.
+I discovered code during the first lockdown in the UK and absolutely love it.

 My passion is for front-end web development and I am currently looking for a junior role in Wales, UK or remote.